dita-semia/org.dita-semia.diff/README.md

 - Merge changes in highly modified text.
 - Handle added/deleted columns androws in tables.

+## Maintainance/Compatibility:
+I'm using for our commercial publications.
+Thus, it is continiously maintained when .
+However, I'm not using github as main versioning system and will only occasionally this repository since I'm not aware of anybody else actually using it.
+So if you're interested in more frequent updates just let me know.

+Also note that I'm not doing any testing with different DITA-OT version.
+Currently I'm using DITA-OT 2.4 so this is the only version I'm sure it is compatible with.
+But I expect little to no modification sbeing required to make it work at least with newer versions.

 ### Parameters for Resolve-for-Diff

 - **dita-semia.resolved4diff.filename**: The filename of the generated zip file.
 (The file will be stored in the folder as set by output.dir.)